The OLC Group undertakes environmental activities in line with the OLC Group Environmental Policy.

 |

-In FY 2002, when Tokyo DisneySea was first open for the entire year, the recycling rate fell short of 50 percent; by contrast, the rate across the entire Tokyo Disney Resort reached 70 percent level in these several years as a result of the initiatives above.
-We recycle virtually all of the kitchen waste generated in our Theme Parks.
+In FY2002, when Tokyo DisneySea was first open for the entire year, the recycling rate fell short of 50%; by contrast, the rate across the entire Tokyo Disney Resort has reached the 70% level in these past several years as a result of the initiatives above.

 |